gfowley/ruboto-tutorial-webview/tutorial.md

 ##  Goal
 This tutorial demonstrates how to use the Android WebView component to display and interact with local content.
 Communication between the activity (Ruby) and webview (Javascript) code.
 Topics covered include:
 * Content assets and resources
-* Execution of webview Javascript from activity Ruby
+* Execution of Javascript from activity Ruby
 * Execution of synchronous and asynchronous Javascript
-* Execution of activity Ruby from webview Javascript
+* Execution of activity Ruby from Javascript
 * Passing and conversion of arguments between Ruby/Java/Javascript
 * Returning and conversion of values between Ruby/Java/Javascript
-* Tips: URLs, debugging, scaling content, life-cycle
+* Tips: Naming, URLs, debugging, scaling content, life-cycle

 ## Requirements
 You should have completed the [[Setting Up a Ruboto Development Environment]] tutorial.